‘Dancing With The Stars’ Spoilers & Rumors: Many Season 28 Pairings Revealed Ahead Of Monday’s Premiere

-Season 28 of Dancing with the Stars debuts Monday night and spoilers tease that there are big things in store for viewers this fall.
+Season 28 of Dancing with the Stars debuts Monday night, and spoilers tease that there are big things in store for viewers this fall.
 ABC has tried to hide the pairings of celebrities and professional dancers, hoping to reveal them during the September 16 premiere.
 However, it looks like a lot of these partnerships have already been discovered.

 Kristyn Burtt of Dance Dish with KB says that she has the scoop on most of the Season 28 partnerships.
 While it looks like there are a couple that Burtt has not confirmed via her inside sources, the process of elimination would seemingly allow spoiler fans to flush out the missing details.

-Some of these Dancing with the Stars spoilers emerged shortly after the cast reveal and it doesn’t appear that any big switches have developed.
+Some of these Dancing with the Stars spoilers emerged shortly after the cast reveal, and it doesn’t appear that any big switches have developed.
 For example, The Inquisitr previously shared that photographers had snapped The Bachelorette Hannah Brown leaving the studio with pro dancer Alan Bersten, and indeed, the two are said to be together for DWTS this fall.

 Burtt’s latest confirmation indicates that singer Ally Brooke is with Sasha Farber.
 Given that, and some deductions made via an Instagram post by the show, it seems that The Office star Kate Flannery is then with newcomer Pasha Pashkov.
 In addition, that would put Brandon Armstrong with The Supremes superstar Mary Wilson.